matthew-tfs/mjcb.io/content/blog/00035-apple-arm-transition.md

 I have owned two laptops that are ARM-based in the last few years, the original [Surface RT](/blog/2018/08/05/windows-on-arm/) and the [Lenovo Miix 630](/blog/2018/10/04/lenovo-miix-630/).
 There were a lot of downsides to both of these devices and that was due to a lot of factors:

 * Software that was not optimized to work on ARM.
-Windows is a portable Operating System that was designed from day one to work on multiple processor architectures, but parts of the User Space environment (mostly Win32) was never optimized particularly well for anything other than x86.
+Windows is a portable operating system that was designed from day one to work on multiple processor architectures, but parts of the User Space environment (mostly Win32) was never optimized particularly well for anything other than x86.
 Windows 8 and the Metro UI was designed to overcome part of this limitation, but it was not enough to make the user experience that memorable and lack of widespread adoption doomed this setup.
 * Lack of control of the processor and chipset.
 At the end of the day, if you are buying a processor and chipset from a provider such as Qualcomm, you can't really have them put in custom hardware optimizations for only your software.
 They design their chips to work on the most devices possible, so it is not feasible to produce custom chips for a specific vendor and for a specific device.
 * Apps.
 One of the reasons that Windows on ARM has had such lackluster adoption rates was due to the lack of applications.
 Creating a walled garden ecosystem only works if you have the support of application developers.

 I am confident that Apple will be successful with their transition to ARM because they have successfully created their own Apple Silicon processors and chipsets.
-They will easily optimize the hardware and software to work the best with their macOS Operating System, which is something that they are very good at doing already with iOS.
+They will easily optimize the hardware and software to work the best with their macOS operating system, which is something that they are very good at doing already with iOS.
 The reason that the iPhone and other iOS devices have been so successful was partly due to their ability to have almost 100% control of the hardware and software.
 In the typical Apple fashion, if the product is not good they won't simply won't release it (hopefully).

 Oddly enough the best Windows ARM device I ever owned was the Nokia 830 Windows Phone running Windows Phone 8.1.
 It had the benefit of the Metro design interface without any of the legacy features from other versions of Windows.